 Nottingham Express Transit (NET) runs Nottingham’s trams.
 Trams depart from Station Street, near the train and bus stations, and stop at Lace Market, Old Market Square, Royal Centre and Nottingham Trent University in the city centre and run to park and ride car-parking areas in the suburbs.

-One-way tram fares cost £1 for a short hop, £2.40 (£2 with a Mango Card or a Robin Hood Card).
-Other options include an all-day tram pass that costs £4.20 (£3.70 with a Mango Card) and the Robin Hood day ticket (£5.10) which also lets you travel on buses and trains in the Nottingham area.
+One-way tram fares cost £2.70 for a standard single fare.
+Other options include an all-day tram pass that costs £4.70 and the Robin Hood day ticket £5.70, which also lets you travel on buses and trains in the Nottingham area.

-In addition to the bus-only and tram-only travel passes outlined above, you can also buy the Robin Hood Day Ticket which lets you hop on and off buses, trams and trains in the Nottingham area and costs £5.10 for one of unlimited travel.
+Contactless won’t work on trains, although if you’re also travelling by train you can buy the Robin Hood Day Ticket which lets you hop on and off buses, trams and trains in the Nottingham area and costs £5.70 for one day of unlimited travel.